 During the year ended December 31, 2020, the Company adopted ASU 2017-04, Intangibles-Goodwill and Other (Topic 350) - Simplifying the Test for Goodwill impairment.
-The guidance simplifies the goodwill impairment test to address concerns related to the existing test's cost and complexity by eliminating Step 2 of the previous goodwill impairment test, which required a hypothetical purchase price allocation to measure the amount of a goodwill impairment.
+The guidance simplifies the goodwill impairment test to address concerns related to the existing test's cost and complexity by eliminating Step 2 of the previous goodwill impairment.
 Under the new guidance, the goodwill impairment test will consist of one step comparing the fair value of a reporting unit with its carrying amount.
-An entity should recognize a goodwill impairment charge for the amount by which the carrying amount exceeds the reporting unit's fair value
+An entity should recognize a goodwill impairment charge for the amount by which the carrying amount exceeds the reporting unit's fair value.